 Real-life data distributions are multimodal.
 For example, in MNIST, there are 10 major modes from digit ‘0’ to digit ‘9’.
 The samples below are generated by two different GANs.
 The top row produces all 10 modes while the second row creates a single mode only (the digit “6”).
 This problem is called mode collapse when only a few modes of data are generated.

 GAN is based on the zero-sum non-cooperative game.
 In short, if one wins the other loses.
 A zero-sum game is also called minimax.
 Your opponent wants to maximize its actions and your actions are to minimize them.
 In game theory, the GAN model converges when the discriminator and the generator reach a Nash equilibrium.
 This is the optimal point for the minimax equation below.

-Since both sides want to undermine the others, a Nash equilibrium happens when one player will not change its action regardless of what the opponent may do.
+The Nash equilibrium refers to a scenario in which there exists no motivation for players to stray from their initial strategy alone.
 Consider two player A and B which control the value of x and y respectively.
 Player A wants to maximize the value xy while B wants to minimize it.

 where α is the learning rate.
 When we plot x, y, and xy against the training iterations, we realize our solution does not converge.